Property

 Auction finance, broadly, is defined as a form of specialist finance used to purchase a property at auction, and aid with the completion.
 While it’s possible to get a mortgage for an auction, specialist loans are commonly used due to their flexibility and speed – 2 key elements needed for the auction world.

-At MFS, we provide flexible specialist auction finance, up to a maximum Loan-to-Value of 75%.
+At Market Financial Solutions, we provide flexible specialist auction finance, up to a maximum Loan-to-Value of 75%.
 We offer various term lengths, with both fixed and variable rates available.

 Types of Auction Property Finance